-a.
-Select Signer Certificates and click Add.

-b.
-Provide the File Name and Location values of the file that contains the Signer Certificate and click OK.
+- l.
+Select Signer Certificates and click Add. - m.
+Provide the File Name and Location values of the file that contains the Signer Certificate and click OK. - n.
+Enter a label for the signer certificate, and click OK.

 If the external certificate authority assumes that you already have their signer certificate in the key database file, complete the following tasks: